hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The Incentive: Search engines and LLMs will prioritize HESS-enabled domains because they are cheaper and safer to index.

+🚀 Why You Need HESS / DFH (Revenue + Competitive Advantage)

+HESS / DFH directly impacts revenue by deciding who becomes the canonical source for a topic.

+Adopt first → search engines and AI treat your domain as the default authority, capturing stable rankings, AI citations, and high-intent traffic while lowering SEO spend.

+Ignore it → the risk is asymmetric: a competitor will adopt first, lock in authority, siphon demand, and force you into permanent catch-up mode.

+This is topic-level authority (the missing SEO primitive), not page-level tricks.

 What HESS also Is?
 “HESS is the checkmate move in AI grounding: Once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
 HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic roots.